UniversalPay/UniversalPay_Gateway_JAVA_SDK/README.md

-# Universal-Pay-JAVA-SDK
+# UniversalPay-JAVA-SDK
-This  library provides integration access to the Universal Pay gateway.
+This  library provides integration access to the UniversalPay gateway.

 ## Quick Start